 Simic Hybrid (4) – Con and a floating +1 make for good enough stats.
-The variety of Animal Enhancement choices allows you a lot of customisation, the standout here being the +1 to your AC.
+The variety of Animal Enhancement choices allows you a lot of customization, the standout here is the +1 to your AC.

 Tabaxi (4) – Good stats, good skills, and enhanced mobility that will let you get where you need to go in short order.
 If there was something here to help with your casting, the Tabaxi would easily break into being a 5.

 Tiefling (PHB aka Asmodeus) (4) – That +1 Int is a bit of a waste, but the rest of the racial package is so strong and thematic that it still commands a 4, in my opinion.
 Fire is a common damage type, so a good resistance to have, a free cantrip (not on the Warlock list) is nice, but the free upcasting of Hellish Rebuke and Darkness add a meaningful increase to a Warlock’s casting, whilst keying off of Cha.

 Baalzebul (3) – Mostly the same as above, but I think that Ray of Sickness and Crown of Madness are a bit of a downgrade compared to the PHB/Asmodeus layout.

 Dispater (4) – The spells are more niche, but the +1 Dex makes for a perfect stat array.

 Fierna (3) – Wis is better than Int that’s for sure, but the spells are unfortunately more niche than the default.

 Glasya (4) – +1 Dex and a free casting of invisibility can make for an interesting offering.